R-17 Elbrus: Iraq

-Iraq acquired a Scud B brigade with 11 TELs and 819 missiles in 1974, shortly after Egypt.
+Iraq acquired a R-17 brigade with 11 TELs and 819 missiles in 1974, shortly after Egypt.
 When war broke out with Iran in 1980, the Iraqi Brigade 224 launched some missiles, but most of the strikes against Iranian targets were conducted by the Iraqi Air Force.
 Following a failed air campaign, the Brigade 224 was deployed to strike Iranian cities along the border.

-Following Iranian Scud strikes in Baghdad, Saddam Hussein attempted to buy long-range missiles to strike Tehran, but faced with Moscow's refusal, the Iraqis began modifying their existing stockpile of Scud-B missiles, extending their range.
+Following Iranian R-17 strikes in Baghdad, Saddam Hussein attempted to buy long-range missiles to strike Tehran, but faced with Moscow's refusal, the Iraqis began modifying their existing stockpile of R-17 missiles, extending their range.
 The resulting missile, the Al-Husayn was extensively used during the final phase of the War of the cities starting in 29 February 1988, with a profoundly demoralizing effect on the civilians and forcing around a quarter of the 10 million inhabitants to be evacuated from the city by the early spring.
 Both sides agreed to halt the missile attacks on 20 April 1988, but Iraq managed to bring Iran to the negotiating table following the missile campaign.

-The Iraqis continued the development of extended range Scud missiles after the war ended, including the Al-Abbas with a range of 860 km, and the Al Hijarah with a concrete warhead for penetrating hardened targets such as Iranian or Israeli nuclear facilities.
-They were less successful at manufacturing Scud copies, due to the difficulty in producing some of the more complex components such as engine turbo-pumps and guidance gyroscopes.
+The Iraqis continued the development of extended range R-17 missiles after the war ended, including the Al-Abbas with a range of 860 km, and the Al Hijarah with a concrete warhead for penetrating hardened targets such as Iranian or Israeli nuclear facilities.
+They were less successful at manufacturing R-17 copies, due to the difficulty in producing some of the more complex components such as engine turbo-pumps and guidance gyroscopes.
 Iraqi engineers also worked on locally building TELs (based on commercial trucks) and some static launchers (to be used against Israel).

 During the Gulf War, the Brigade 224 carried missile strikes against Israel and Saudi Arabia, with at least 42 against the former and 46 against the latter.
 The Coalition forces employed MIM-104 Patriots to intercept Iraqi Al Husayn missiles.
-A problem faced by the Patriot was the Al Husayn poor design: due to the stretched fuselage, the missile became unstable upon descent, disintegrating upon atmospheric re-entry, forcing Patriots to choose which trail of debris to intercept, with critics pointing out that 1.8 tons of missile debris hitting the ground at high speed could still cause significant damage regardless of whether the Scud warhead detonated.
+A problem faced by the Patriot was the Al Husayn poor design: due to the stretched fuselage, the missile became unstable upon descent, disintegrating upon atmospheric re-entry, forcing Patriots to choose which trail of debris to intercept, with critics pointing out that 1.8 tons of missile debris hitting the ground at high speed could still cause significant damage regardless of whether the R-17 warhead detonated.
 Regardless of the controversy, Zaloga argues that the use of Patriots did serve the political purpose of restraining the Israeli response to the Iraqi missile strikes which could have severely affected the cohesion of the Coalition.

-Most of the Iraqi fixed Scud launchers were destroyed by coalition airstrikes, while attempts of destroying Iraq's 9P117 TELs failed, with 1,500 sorties launched and no hits scored.
-After the war, the coalition forced Iraq to destroy its remaining stockpiles of Scud missiles, though suspicions that Iraq had failed to do so would persist for the next decade.
+Most of the Iraqi fixed R-17 launchers were destroyed by coalition airstrikes, while attempts of destroying Iraq's 9P117 TELs failed, with 1,500 sorties launched and no hits scored.
+After the war, the coalition forced Iraq to destroy its remaining stockpiles of R-17 missiles, though suspicions that Iraq had failed to do so would persist for the next decade.